 The Smart Budget Planner is the same template I use with my clients to help them track these metrics.

 Transitioning into retirement is a challenge.
 You'll spend far more time on your personal interests than in a structured work environment.
-But as appealing as seeing family and pursuing your other hobbies sounds, the psychological transition can be difficult.
+But as appealing as seeing family and pursuing your other hobbies sounds, drawing the right amount of income at the right time can be difficult.

 Starting to think about retirement?
 The transition from earning more than you spend to living off your own assets can be daunting.
-Make sure you have your bases covered by completing the Above the Canopy Retirement Readiness Checklist.
+Make sure you have your bases covered by completing our 12-step Retirement Readiness Checklist.

 Small business owners are in a unique position when it comes to retirement.
 You have the freedom to develop and manage a retirement plan through your business, which is a wonderful opportunity to save money on taxes while building your nest egg.